General Emacs Configuration

 Leader Sequences

-Pressing the SPACE can activate a leader key sequence that I define with general package.
+Pressing the SPACE can activate a leader key sequence I define in my ha-leader file.

 (ha-hamacs-load "ha-general.org")